psi4/gdma/README.md

 by @andysim.
 Manual for GDMA+Psi4 at http://psicode.org/psi4manual/master/gdma.html.
 This repository is GDMA wrapped up nicely in CMake.

 #### Version

 This codebase was copied from upstream (above website) at 2.2.06.
+It has been modified to build as a library instead of an executable and to manipulate output.

 #### Building